 How to detect and counter illegal VoIP?

 When VoIP calls are transmitted through illegal routes, they are transmitted through a mobile network to bypass the designated International Gateway.
-For instance, when we make calls through Skype or Yahoo messenger, those calls don’t need a SIM card for execution.
+For instance, when we make calls through Skype or Yahoo Messenger, those calls don’t need a SIM card for execution.
 In short, there are Softswitch servers that relay these calls through the internet.
 Asterisk is an example of a server where most countries have implemented multiple regulations and laws to get VoIP systems.
-The law enforcement bodies monitor and analyze network traffic to prevent illegal VoIP.
+Law enforcement bodies monitor and analyze network traffic to prevent illegal VoIP.

 The voice signals are encrypted through the server as data packets while making a VoIP call.
 Before the VoIP call is transmitted to the receiver, it has to bypass a pre-programmed computer.
 It checks the credit available to the VoIP number and if it has enough credit, the call is transmitted to the available SIM in the other country.
 The call is finally transferred to the called number from a local number through telecom infrastructure through this SIM.
 Caller ID software such as MagicDial can be used to mask the number for further protection.
 Therefore, Caller ID analysis cannot serve as a full-proof method to detect illegal VoIP.